 Diagnosis of heart disease in dogs is usually facilitated by combining ultrasound of the heart (ultrasound), x-ray chest, blood pressure measurement, blood work / measurement of the level of the heart enzyme, urine analysis, ECG analysis.
 Veterinarians may make more advanced diagnoses in case of need.

-Treatment of heart disease in dogs
+Treatment of heart disease in dogs or Cardiology in dogs

 Treatment of heart disease in dogs depends on the cause; its goal is to slow progression of heart failure (heart failure to keep up with its necessary functions).